LezWatch/listicles/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Listicle ordering no longer looks weird when reversing - @props jpowersdev

 = 2.0.2 =
-* Bugfix: Adding items broke thanks to a dependancy change.
+* Bugfix: Adding items broke thanks to a dependency change.

 = 2.0 =
 * _No functionality changes_